-We understand that each member's financial journey is unique, so we're continuously striving to ensure our products and services meet member needs now and in the future.

-In uncertain and challenging times, getting the right help and advice can make a big difference for members and their families.
-Throughout the year, we saw members increase their demand for information and services across all channels.
-Member demand for investment choice advice jumped by over 40% since March, and by the end of the financial year, over 90% of the advice provided to members was investment related.
-We also saw an 11% increase in the number of members receiving a personalised Statement of Advice.
+We understand that each member's retirement savings are in good hands.
+AustralianSuper has proven financial journey is unique, so experience actively managing the we're continuously striving to ensure portfolio for members through our products and services meet market cycles.
+Over time, member needs now and in AustralianSuper's Balanced option the future. has delivered strong long-term In uncertain and challenging times, performance, ranking in the top getting the right help and advice two funds over 7, 10 and 20 years.1 can make a big difference for Investment Committee Chair, members and their families.
+Philippa Kelly and Chief Investment Throughout the year, we saw Officer, Mark Delaney, provide members increase their demand further detail on our investment for information and services across all channels.
+Member demand for investment choice advice jumped by over 40% since March, and Delivering for members in by the end of the financial year, uncertain times over 90% of the advice provided to members was investment AustralianSuper is the fund for all related.
+We also saw an 11% Australians.
+This means that our members come from all around increase in the number of members receiving a personalised Australia, have different occupations Statement of Advice.